mikedmor/OctoPrint_MultiCam/README.md

 # OctoPrint MultiCam
-Extents the Control tab to include a webcam section with buttons that you can configure in the settings to switch between multiple webcam feeds.
+Extends the Control tab to include a webcam section with buttons that you can configure in the settings to switch between multiple webcam feeds.

-Future updates will include the more options to show different types of streams, as well as the abilitly to show more than one stream at a time.
+Future updates will include more options to show different types of streams, as well as the abilitly to show more than one stream at a time.

 ## Setup
 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)